Bringing up a new puppy can be hard.

 What it is really like to be a first-time puppy parent ?

 There’s no doubt about it – all puppies are adorable.
 They’re meant to be in order to ensure they’re looked after by us humans.
 They waddle around, nudge their nose gently on your ankles, snuggle up to you as tightly as possible, and follow you everywhere.
 There are so many lovely aspects to getting a puppy, but you need to know the downsides too.
+This guide to owning a new puppy will help you through the experience.

 I’ve had my dog, Archie, since he was eight weeks old; he’s two now.
 I can’t imagine life without my furry friend, but it is very hard work, bringing up a puppy.
 No matter how prepared you think you are, if you’ve never had a puppy or a dog before, you’re going to have the shock of your life.
 I know I did.